samgarfoot/azure-infrastructure-lab/PREREQUISITES.md

 # Prerequisites

-Everything required to deploy and reproduce the Azure Infrastructure Lab.
+Everything required to deploy and reproduce my Azure Infrastructure Lab on a Macbook.

 ---